-It's a favorite for many people, but around this time every year, I find myself legitimately wondering if we're listening to the same track every December.
+It's a favorite for many people, but around this time every year, I find myself legitimately wondering if we're listening to the same track.

 Now, having said that: I recognize that we live in New Jersey, so there is basically NO chance I will change your opinion of the song with the list below.
-But, read it anyway, so you can tell me why I’m wrong.
+But, read it anyway, so you can try to tell me why I’m wrong.

 It’s the time of year where we can listen to the INCREDIBLE voices of performers that influenced generations like Bing Crosby & Gene Autry.
 Or we can listen to modern-day vocal powerhouses like Kelly Clarkson, John Legend, and Martina McBride.